rtanwani123/fictional-retail-ai-projects/project_3_rag_demo/README.md

 ---

+## How to Run in Google Colab
+- Important: Before running the notebook, upload all text documents needed for the demo into /content/fictional_retail_docs/

+---

 ## Strategic Approach
 - Retrieve relevant information from documents using semantic similarity.
 - Generate coherent answers by combining retrieved context with language generation models.